Making a plan for what’s next can help you be confident about your journey with lung cancer.

 Don’t Be Afraid to Ask Questions

-If you have questions or concerns about your treatment, talk to your doctors, nurses, and treatment team.
+If you have questions or concerns about your treatment, talk to your doctors, nurses, and healthcare team.
 Partnering closely with your healthcare team can help you understand your treatment plan and feel more comfortable opening up about what’s on your mind.
 If you need help from friends or family—for instance, if you’d like them to go with you to doctor appointments—let them know.
 Keeping in mind what’s important to you is a good way to make sure your treatment goals are being met.

 Listen to Your Body